 The barrier assessment data was also reviewed for specific project opportunities within each subwatershed.
 Potential project sites have been reviewed and verified through field reconnaissance and are detailed in the results section below.

 Results/Summary

 Distribution

-The fish distribution mapped from Clark County GIS information (Figures 9 and 10) varied from fish distribution data originating from the SalmonScape database.
+The fish distribution mapped from Clark County GIS information (Figures 8 and 9) varied slightly from fish distribution data originating from the SalmonScape database.
 These differences are identified within the individual subwatershed discussions below.